Skip to content

 1

-status_code, result = datakit.write_metric(measurement='HOST Monitoring', tags={'host': 'web-01'}, fields={'cpu': 10})
+status_code, result = datakit.write_metric(measurement='Host Monitoring', tags={'host': 'web-01'}, fields={'cpu': 10})

 .write_metrics(...) / .write_metric_many(...) / .write_points(...)

-Old method, equivalent to .write_by_category_many(category='metric', ...).
+Legacy methods, equivalent to .write_by_category_many(category='metric', ...)

 Example